malimccalla/cv/README.md

 #### Software Development

-Over 5 years expereince in developing digital products and services has taught me the importance of writing clean code.
+Over 5 years expereince in developing digital products and services has taught me the importance of writing clean maintainable code.
+Following best practices comes naturally to me and I believe the best code is the easiest to delete.
+With experience accross entire stack I am comfortable in both frontend and backend positions.
+My current areas of interest include container orchestration tools such as [Kubernetes](https://kubernetes.io/) and component driven design tools such as [Framer](https://www.framer.com/).

-#### Project Management
+#### Product Management

 At the core of every successful project I have ever worked on lies good communication, a skill that I once feared but have come to master over time.
-I have managed projects from idea stage all the way to production.
+I have sucessfully managed projects from idea stage all the way to production.
+The lifecycle of a product can be a full of blockers, iterations, and pivots.
+I have acted as a clear and concise voice that helps to bridge the divide between engineering and commercial teams at a companies.

 #### UX/UI Design

 A big part of what attracts me to the tech industry is that it presents new challenges in all shapes and sizes, including that of design.
+As the sole UX/UI designer of [Tunebase](https://tunebase.com), I applied my creative thinking in both a digital and non-digital environment allowing me to tackle these challenges from a different perspective.
 As a product focused developer my first concern is always the end user.
-As the sole UX/UI designer of [Tunebase](https://tunebase.com).
-My ability to apply creative thinking in both a digital and non-digital environment allows me to tackle these challenges from a different perspective.
 Not afraid to take chances, I know that in an ever changing tech industry you need to be able explore innovative and original ways to go about solving problems.

 ## Experience